Teodoro Fernández: Club career

 Lolo was the seventh of Raymunda Meyzán and Tomas Fernández's eight children.
 He learned to play football in primary school and was soon picked up by local club Huracán de Hualcará where he immediately stood out.
 At the age of 16, his parents sent him to Lima to continue his studies.
 Lolo stayed with his brother Arturo Fernandez who was the goalkeeper for Ciclista Lima.
 When Arturo transferred to first-division Universitario de Deportes, he brought Lolo along to play a bit of football in training and introduced him to the club's president, former 1930 World Cup player Placido Galindo, who decided to sign him.
 Lolo would remain with the club during his 22 years as a professional footballer.

 He made his professional debut with Universitario de Deportes in a friendly match against Club Deportivo Magallanes of Chile on 29 November 1931, scoring the game's only goal.
 In his first season (1932) he became Peruvian top scorer, the team finished second.
 The following year, the same feat was repeated.

 The 1934 season saw Lolo lead the division in scoring, winning the Primera División Peruana trophy for the only second time in its history.
 Lolo obtained 6 local leagues as player in total, all with Universitario de Deportes: 1934, 1939, 1941, 1945, 1946 and 1949.

 Several times during his career he rejected offers from teams such as in Chile, Argentina and Europe.
 Rumor has it Chile offered him a "blank check", for he to write in what he wished to be paid.
 He did not go with Chile.
+However, he represented Colo-Colo in friendly matches against the Argentine club Independiente in October 1940, alongside his compatriots César Socarraz, Pablo Pasache and his brother Arturo.

 Lolo played his last game for Universitario on 30 August 1953 at the age of 40 in the Peruvian Super Classic during which he scored a hat-trick for a 4–2 win.

-Lolo is the top goalscorer for Universitario with 156 goals in 180 matches.
+Lolo is the top goalscorer for Universitario with 161 goals in 180 matches.